-Traditionally, in Mediterranean diet cuisine, tzatziki is served as a dip for grilled meat, like a gyro or falafel.
+Traditionally, in Mediterranean diet cuisine, tzatziki is served as a dip for grilled meat, such as gyros or chicken souvlaki.
 You can use it as a sauce for dipping vegetables or slathering on a Mediterranean salad.
 This tzatziki recipe is extremely versatile, you’ll want to dip everything in it.
 Not only is it delicious, but your gut will thank you for it.

 How to Make Tzatziki Sauce

 This gyro sauce is so easy to make and kid-friendly.
 All you need is a blender and your tzatziki sauce will be ready to go!
 To keep this tzatziki sauce recipe traditional, I used goat yogurt as the base.
 I prefer goat yogurt to cow’s milk yogurt since it’s easier to digest and doesn’t contain any frightening hormones or corn-fed milk.

 Goat kefir or sheep yogurt would also be an excellent replacement for cow’s yogurt.
 Fermented goat’s milk is an great source of probiotics, making it a gut-friendly food and anti-inflammatory ingredient.
 Add goat yogurt to a blender and set aside.